|Rank:||First Name:||Second Name:|

 On arrival, all troops were quartered at Nanking Barracks, Sham Shui Po Camp, in Kowloon.

 We do not have specific battle information for this soldier in our online database.
-If you would like to view this information please email our historian, Vince Lopata.
 For a detailed description of the battle from a Canadian perspective, visit Canadian Participation in the Defense of Hong Kong (published by the Historical Section, Canadian Military Headquarters).

 |Date Wounded||Wound Description||References|

 |HK-NP-01||North Point||North Point, Hong Kong Island||13||41 Dec 20||41 Dec 22|

 |HK-SA-01||Shamshuipo||Kowloon, Hong Kong||Capture||42 Jan 22|